 - 3 plastic containers

-- 2 sets of gelatin capsules, small & large (entero-coated capsules if possible)
+- 2 sets of gelatin capsules, small & large (entero-coated capsules if possible or roll in beeswax)

 - plastic sheet / towel